sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/tutorial.md

 </location>
 ```

 on which the variable bindings can be set unambiguously.
-The `GENERATE` clause in this case is process as any times as there are results in the iteration, leading to an RDF graph as follows:
+The `GENERATE` clause in this case is processed as many times as there are results in the iteration, leading to an RDF graph as follows:

 ```
 PREFIX geo: <http://www.w3.org/2003/01/geo/wgs84_pos#>